laurenhamel/mync/README.md

 Then, before you can start syncing across workstations, you'll need to add something to storage.

+1. Optionally, set your preferred storage location.
+See [Changing Storages](#changing-storages).

-1. Optionally, configure Mync.
+2. Optionally, configure Mync.
 See [Managing Configurations](#managing-configurations).

-2. Optionally, set your preferred storage location.
-See [Changing Storages](#changing-storages).

-2. Backup your current system with `mync backup`.
+3. Backup your current system with `mync backup`.

-3. Add your workstation's settings to storage with `mync push`.
+4. Add your workstation's settings to storage with `mync push`.

-4. Start syncing your workstations with `mync sync`.
+5. Start syncing your workstations with `mync sync`.

-5. Check the status of your workstation at anytime using `mync status`.
+6. Check the status of your workstation at anytime using `mync status`.

 And finally, on your other workstations, install Mync and instantly backup your workstation and sync your settings with `mync sync`.